sandergroenen/query-your-quote/README.md

    - After deployment completes, find the load balancer URL in the AWS Console
    - The URL will be available in the CloudFormation stack outputs

+6. **Auto deletion of resources**:
+   - The deployed cloudformation stack includes a deletion policy that will delete all resources after 60 minutes using a lambda function, please make sure the deletion process is completed successfully and optionally delete any leftover resources manually

 ### Monitoring and Troubleshooting

 - **Logs**: Application logs are sent to CloudWatch